haojj/firstgit/readme.txt

-this is second run gitting
+this is third run gitting
 i'm happy